[This article was originally published on June 2021, and had since been updated to reflect current events.]

 Right now, the closest thing we have to the proposed ‘new Mageran’ would be the Independent Special Committee on Emergency 2021, although the only known function of that one is to advise the Agong on when it’s okay to end the Emergency… and not much else.
 The multi-purposed Mageran, if established, would replace this committee.
 However…

-Practically nobody wanted Mahathir’s Mageran
+Practically nobody wanted Mahathir’s Mageran then, but is it a possibility now?

 Others, like those in the Pakatan presidential council, had pointed out that ending the Emergency and restoring the Parliament should take priority over forming another council.